 I was pleased to learn that he didn’t think it would be too hard to dissect a flower in a classroom environment.
 He suggested choosing a robust but intricate flower.
 Something more complex than a daisy.
 It would involve scalpels and he also uses rulers, tweezers and a jewellers gem picker.
 He warned me of the issue of sap which can mark the paper and ruin an image.
 He uses grey paper as a background to his images.

-A note to your students who take 5 pictures and think they are done: Honey takes about 50 photographs, using an iPhone, constantly changing the composition in order to get one shot he is satisfied with.
+Do you have students who take 5 pictures and think they are done?
+Honey takes about 50 photographs, using an iPhone, constantly changing the composition in order to get one shot he is satisfied with.
 He suggests having more material (plant parts) than you need as invariably some of the material wilts in the arranging process.